 The faculty are committed to student success in the classroom and in the job market.
-They are active in undergraduate research training and host many enriching College of Science and Technology events for the departments and the region throughout the year.
+They are active in undergraduate research training and host many enriching College of Science and Engineering events for the departments and the region throughout the year.

 The Student Transfer Fair 2013 will start from Feb 26.
 The detailed schedule is attached in the file Transfer Fair 2013

-The College of Science and Technology Service and Outreach club will meet on Sunday 7:00 AM at the Panther baseball field on University.
+The College of Science and Engineering Service and Outreach club will meet on Sunday 7:00 AM at the Panther baseball field on University.
 The club will be picking up university drive.
 Please come out if you have some time.

 Breakthrough to nursing by the Students Nurses’ Association.